 The following article updates the diffusion index, recession slack index, aggregate recession model, and aggregate peak-trough model through October 2018.
 The current 21-variable model has a diverse set of explanatory variables and is quite robust.
 Each of the explanatory variables has predictive power individually; when combined, the group of indicators is able to identify early recession warnings from a wide range of diverse market-based, fundamental, technical, and economic sources.

 Several of the explanatory variables are market-based.
 These variables respond very quickly to changing market conditions and are never revised.
 This makes the Trader Edge recession model much more responsive than other recession models.
 The current and historical data in this report reflect the current model configuration with all 21 variables.

 The Trader Edge diffusion index equals the percentage of independent variables indicating a recession.
 With the latest changes, there are now a total of 21 explanatory variables, each with a unique look-back period and recession threshold.
 The resulting diffusion index and changes in the diffusion index are used to calculate the probit, logit, and neural network model forecasts.

 The U.S. economy flirted with entering a recession in early 2016, which was reflected in the deteriorating economic, fundamental, and especially market-based data.
 The diffusion index, slack index, and recession probability forecasts all captured the weakening conditions.
-However, the weakness proved to be temporary and the conditions and recession model forecasts have improved significantly in the past year.
-The number of variables indicating a recession is currently one out of 21 (4.75%), which increased from a revised value of zero last month.
+However, the weakness proved to be temporary and the conditions and recession model forecasts improved rapidly.
+However, some preliminary signs of weakness have reemerged in late 2018.
+The number of variables indicating a recession increased from one (4.8%) to two (9.5%) in October.